 Herbert & Janice Wilson

-Winners of the Herbert Hoover Humanitarian Award were named on May 2, 2008 at the Annual Banquet of the Herbert Hoover Presidential Library Association.
+Winners of the Herbert Hoover Humanitarian Award were named on May 2, 2008 at the Annual Banquet of the Hoover Presidential Foundation.
 Iowa City residents Herbert and Janice Wilson are the recipients.

 The Award was established in 1993 to be periodically presented to individuals whose lifetime of service to others recalls Hoover’s own career.